 - The identity of responsible members of the community who would vouch for the reliability of the person;

-- The nature of the offense with which the person is charged, the apparent probability of conviction and the likely sentence, insofar as these factors relate to the risk of not appearing
+- The nature of the offense with which the person is charged, the apparent probability of conviction and the likely sentence, insofar as these factors relate to the risk of failure to appear at future court dates

 - The nature and seriousness of the danger to the alleged victim, any other person or the community that would be posed by the person’s release;